github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-npm-registry.md

 ---
-title: Working with the npm registry
+title: Working with the npm registry and its functions
 intro: 'You can configure npm to publish packages to {% data variables.product.prodname_registry %} and to use packages stored on {% data variables.product.prodname_registry %} as dependencies in an npm project.'
 product: '{% data reusables.gated-features.packages %}'
 redirect_from: